 7. Related gadgets like wearable technology are already here.
 Smartphones are already dated technology, but they can serve as a bridge to the near future

 8. Workflow in classrooms is now based primarily on physical media, which often means shoehorning in technology.
 It’s time for the reverse

 10. The hardware isn’t overwhelming.
 Technology isn’t the point of learning, and should not overwhelm awareness, curiosity, interaction, or critical analysis in favor of mass publishing and communication.

-18. NFC technologies are getting smarter and more integrated into our lives, including beaming almost anything digital from here to there–to share, broadcast, publish, display anything in real-time
+18. NFC and related technologies are getting smarter and more integrated into our lives, including beaming almost anything digital from here to there–to share, broadcast, publish, display anything in real-time.

 22. QR Codes help accommodate mobile learning

-23. 3G is nearly ubiquitous and 4G is getting more common.
-(And even a disconnected smartphone is 100xs more useful than a calculator.)
+23. Even a disconnected smartphone is 100xs more useful than a calculator.

 32. Every student has a voice

-40. Students continuing to learn without access to the hardware and software they’re accustomed to using on a daily basis only further alienates and discredits schools rather than “cleaning them of distraction”
+40. Students continuing to learn without access to the hardware and software they’re accustomed to using on a daily basis only further alienates and discredits schools.

 46. Kindle, iBooks, and other reading apps

 48. Reddit and Quora, while full of flaws, are communities that model critical thinking, the nuance of content, and a celebration of learning.

 49. Ease of data collection for teachers